 On the final screen of LastPass account deletion, you can export data.
 Since we have already exported the data out of LastPass to Bitwarden, enter the master password.
 You may select a reason for account deletion which is optional.
 Click Delete.
 You will get two prompts asking, do you want to delete your LastPass account?
 Click Yes for both.

 If you are exploring the Bitwarden features, another useful tool that I can recommend is Password Generator.
 Bitwarden has a built-in password generator that can generate complex passwords for you.
-Using simple password is not secure and hackers can easily gain access to your accounts.
+Using a simple password is not secure, and hackers can easily gain access to your accounts.
 So, always use complex passwords and to generate complex passwords, use the Generator.

 I hope I have made it easier for you to switch from LastPass to Bitwarden.
-I could have covered other features that Bitwarden offers, but this post is about LastPass to Bitwarden migration.
+I could have covered other features that Bitwarden offers, but this post is all about LastPass to Bitwarden migration.
 So, I will restrict my post to that.
 I hope I have given enough information about why I migrated from LastPass to Bitwarden.
 If you need any clarification, please ask in the comments section.